AKSW/Mandolin/README.md

 MANDOLIN
 ========

-*The best modules for Markov Logic Networks condensed in one framework.*
+*The best modules for Markov Logic Networks - rule mining, grounding, inference - condensed in one framework.*

 ## Requirements